 Pharmaceutical Benefits Scheme (PBS)

 An Australian Government subsidy scheme that lowers the cost of prescription medicine.
 Health funds are not permitted to pay benefits towards medicines that receive a government subsidy except when they are supplied while an in-patient of a hospital.

-Emergency Services Health’s reference to a policyholder refers to the contributor of the policy (not everyone covered under the policy).
+Our Fund's reference to a policyholder refers to the contributor of the policy (not everyone covered under the policy).